Skip to main content

 If you've got a prescription from outside the Netherlands, you need to either visit your GP and ask them to prescribe you the same medicine.
 If the prescription is not for you, for example in case a family member is visiting, your local pharmacy might be able to help you.
 Otherwise the pharmacy that's located in Amsterdam Central Station would be able to help you.

-Visiting without Registration
+Visiting Without Registration

 If you don't have insurance or you haven't registered with a GP yet, you can't visit just any GP.
 There are some GPs like Central Doctors that accept patients without registration.
 You can call them and schedule an appointment with them.